theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Brihat had some reputation also as a healer, though it appears to have been not so much his own doing as that Surya something sent power through him and effected cures in that way.
 This was done once with regard to Alcyone himself, after an unfortunate accident which occurred at the University.
 Alcyone' s second son, Aldeb, had taken up keenly the study of the chemistry of the period, having travelled as far as Egypt inn order to obtain additional information from the professors there.
 He had made several important and useful discoveries, and was always engaged in experiments, often of the most daring character, in which his sister Mercury also took much interest.

 One day when Alcyone had been invited to the laboratory to inspect the results of some new processes, a serious explosion took place, stunning both Mercury and Aldeb, and setting on fire the garments of the former.
 Alcyone displayed great personal bravery in this emergency, rushing forward and beating out the flames with his hands, and dragging the body of Mercury out of a pool of blazing liquid, thereby unquestionably saving her life.
 He was badly burned himself in doing this, and it was in consequence of this that he was taken to Brihat.
 The latter passed his hands lightly over the wounds and blisters, applied to them some sort of oil which he specially magnetised, and then deftly enveloped them in bandages, telling Alcyone not to touch them for a certain time, and promising that when at the end of that time he removed them he should find the wounds healed, which proved to be the case.
-It is noteworthy that Brihat always used the nave Surya in his magnetisations, and that he invoked him when operating upon Alcyone, saying :"I cure him in thy name and for thy work."
+It is noteworthy that Brihat always used the nave Surya in his magnetisations, and that he invoked him when operating upon Alcyone, saying : "I cure him in thy name and for thy work."

-Owing to Alcyone' s prompt action

-Mercury was but slightly injured, but Aldeb, who had been nearest to the retort, was much hurt by the force of the explosion, though hardly burnt at all.
+Owing to Alcyone' s prompt action Mercury was but slightly injured, but Aldeb, who had been nearest to the retort, was much hurt by the force of the explosion, though hardly burnt at all.

 Alcyone was so much interested by Brihat' s procedure that he afterwards went to him to learn the art of mesmeric healing, and practiced it among his own students with considerable success.